Video relay service: Sweden

 Sweden was the first country in the world to implement a public VRS fully subsidized by the government.
 The service started as a pilot project in 1996 for ISDN videophones, but started to offer SIP-based services in 2003.
 Currently the Swedish video relay service is the largest in Europe with an average of 110,000 minutes every month.

 There is one national service for the country, which is procured by bids to the National Telecom and Postal Agency (PTS) every four years.

 The service is provided by Evantia Oy, with call centers in Örebro, Uppsala and Gotland.

 Customers may download a video software application from the service provider, use a web-based application or access the service using Skype and third-party SIP software.

 United Kingdom

 Significan't (UK) Ltd, a deaf and sign language led social enterprise, was the first to establish an IP video relay service in 2004 in London.
 The SignVideo Contact Centre utilizes qualified and registered sign language interpreters and processed its 10,000th video call in 2006.
-It secured national contracts with Access to Work and the National Health Services to provide video remote interpreting services throughout the United Kingdom.
 In 2010 Significan't introduced the iSignVideo range of videophones and a web-based video calling service, the SignVideo SV2.
 This service is compliant with the concept of Total Conversation.

-connectSCOTLAND BSL is the national VRS service for Scotland and it is free-of-charge for its users.
+contactSCOTLAND BSL is the national VRS service for Scotland and it is free-of-charge for its users.
 The service was procured by the Scottish Government and it complies with standards for Total Conversation.

+In 2015, the Association of Sign Language Interpreters in the UK published a Best Practice Document on Video Interpreting.